bhrutledge/dsvbrowser/README.md

 # dsvbrowser

-Flask app to display delimiter-separated files as HTML tables.
+Flask app to display delimiter-separated reports as HTML tables.